How To Build A Pedalboard In 13 Steps

 This will totally depend on the types of gigs you play will decide the kind of pedalboard you’ll build.
-For example, if you’re doing sessions you’ll want to build a board which is flexible, easily changeable and can be integrated with different system with effortlessly.
+For example, if you’re doing session work then you’ll want to build a pedalboard which is flexible, easily changeable and can be integrated with different systems with effortlessly.

 Or you’ll want to find a way to build two boards.
 A control board, which doesn’t matter if it gets damaged as it’s just a bank of footswitches to operate the pedals on the second board.
 You’ll store the board with the actual pedals on, which is stored behind the amps – in a relatively safe location!

-This might sound dumb, but if you’re like me you kinda collect guitar effects pedals.
-At one point I had around 50 of them.
-I’m now down to the 40 mark but still it’s a lot!
+This might sound stupid.
+However, if you’re like me you probably collect guitar effects pedals!
+My current total is around 30, down from 50 a few years ago.
+Yes. it’s a lot!
 I didn’t start off trying to collect them, it just happened!
 Well that my excuse and I’m sticking to it!

 Anyway, when I’m starting to build a new board, I’ll think about what I’m going to be using it for.
 What tones I’m after, whether I need it to be flexible both in terms of sounds and in terms of being able to add in another FX pedal or use in conjunction with an existing setup.

 I’ll also think about the guitars and amps I’ll be using the pedal board with.
 If it’s for Jams, I’m will probably choose pedals that are natural sounding and work well with a load of different amps.
-Overdrives with a big mid hump need not apply!
+So, overdrive pedals with a big mid hump need not apply!

 Again I’m really thinking about this, so I’ll hopefully avoid a lot of the problems that I could have later.
-I’ll grab a few and do a shoot-out to find the group of pedals that really work the best together.
+I’ll grab a few pedals and do a shoot-out to find the group of fx pedals that really work the best together.